 In entries 23 & 24 I plugged my CD player.
 Like this, it's very cool to listen to CDs on my monitors.

 Sorry for my bad english, my native language is French.

 Copyright © 2001-2018 Jean-Philippe Mamosa.

 All pictures, sounds, musics, programs, trademarks and logos are properties of their respective owners.

-Page modified since 1 year, wednesday at 07h16mn.
+Page modified since 1 month, saturday at 08h30mn.